ultrabug/py3status/py3status/modules/README.md

                          @author Anon1234 https://github.com/Anon1234
                          @license BSD
                          ---
+	wwan_status
+                         Display current network and ip address for newer Huwei modems.
+It is tested for Huawei E3276 (usb-id 12d1:1506) aka Telekom Speed Stick LTE III

+                         When using anything but NetworkManger (like wvdial, netctl), you never get to know which kind of Network (LTE/4G, UMTS/3G, EDGE, ...) your modem is using at a given point in time.
+This module querys the modem using AT commands and displays its response.

+                         You can optionally give a network interface name to display the IP address your mobile service provider has assigned you.

+                         If you know AT command-/answer pairs for other modems and would like to see them in this module, feel free to edit the code or contact me.

+                         IMPORTANT/PREREQUISITES:
+                         		1. Many USB modems (including the one tested) do not register as a modem but as a storage device.
+If this applies to your modem, too, consider using the usb_modeswith tool which is part of many Linux distributions

+                         		2. This module needs read/write access to your modem communication device file.
+If your modem is /dev/ttyUSB{n}, then it is usually /dev/ttyUSB{n+1}.
+So in the vast majority of cases it is /dev/ttyUSB1, which is the default setting.

+                         DEPENDENCIES:
+                         		pyserial (mandatory)
+                         		netifaces (for IP address display)

+                         Configuration parameters:
+                         		- cache_timeout : how often we refresh this module in seconds
+                         		- prefix        : Default is "WWAN: ".
+                         		- modem         : The device to send commands to.
+Default is /dev/ttyUSB1, which should be fine for most USB modems
+                         		- show_ip       : Enable or disable IP address display for the configured interface (see below).
+Default is true
+                         		- interface     : The default interface to obtain the IP address from.
+For wvdial this is most likely ppp0 (default), for netctl it can be different.
+If show_ip is false, then this settings has no effect
+                         		- modem_timeout : The timespan betwenn querying the modem and collecting the response.
+0.2 seconds has turned out to work for my E3276.
+If you do not get any output, consider increasing the value in 0.1 second steps
+                         		- baudrate      : Default is 115200.
+There should be no need to configure this, but feel free to experiment

+                         i3status.conf example configs:

+                         Default:

+                         		wwan_status {
+                         				cache_timeout = 5
+                         				prefix = "WWAN: "
+                         				modem1 = "/dev/ttyUSB1"
+                         				baudrate = 115200
+                         				modem_timeout = 0.2
+                         				show_ip = True
+                         				noipstring = "no ip"
+                         				interface = "ppp0"
+                         		}

+                         which is equvivalent to

+                         		wwan_status {
+                         		}

+                         or simply

+                         		wwan_status

+                         An alternative configuration with longer modem respond time but without IP address display:

+                         		wwan_status {
+                         				modem_timeout = 0.3
+                         				show_ip = False
+                         		}

+                         @author Timo Kohorst timo@kohorst-online.com
+                         PGP: B383 6AE6 6B46 5C45 E594 96AB 89D2 209D DBF3 2BB5
+                         ---
   xrandr                 Control your screen(s) layout easily.

                          This modules allows you to handle your screens outputs directly from your bar!